zhangtreefish/Project-4-for-Front-End-Web-Developer-Nanodegree/README.md

 -I inlined the entire style.css to index.html-removing media only css rule, removed font url and style.css at index.html, and the page speed rose to 84/85;

--I resized pizzeria to 200px width, and the Mobile/desktop score increased to 93/94;
+-I resized pizzeria to 1100px width and compressed to 10%, and the Mobile/desktop score increased to 91/92;
+(test the page speed at https://developers.google.com/speed/pagespeed/insights/)

 -------------------------------------------------------------------------------------
 To achieve >=60 FPS for pizza.html page: